 A fine selection of super fresh mango

 Bangkok’s most colourful mango sticky rice is located slightly out of town.
 Cho Sornkaew is known for its different flavours of sticky rice, derived from natural ingredients such as oranges, strawberries and blueberries.
 Cho Sornkaew imports its sticky rice from Chiang Rai and coconut cream for Prachuap Khiri Khan, which are famous regions for these ingredients.
 Although we didn’t find the flavours particularly strong and the sticky rice and coconut cream were rather salty, kids will love this dish.
 Cho Sornkaew sells Nam Dok Mai and Okrong mangoes and you can choose between mango sticky rice with three colours (50 THB) and a larger serving with nine colours (100 THB).
 The restaurant also prepares this coloured sticky rice with durian and jackfruit and even exports its famous desserts to Europe.
+For more information about this restaurant, such as opening times, location, menu and TopTravelFoods users opinions can be found on the TopTravelFoods review page of Cho Sornkaew.

 This is Bangkok’s most famous mango sticky rice restaurant, we believe because of their prime Thonglor location and the fact that they used to be open 24/7.
 We wanted to like Mae Varee so much.
 However, after trying it five times (both in and out of mango season) we don’t understand what all the fuss is about.
 To us, the dish is average at best, and on our last visit, the mango was particularly bad quality.
 Mae Varee is also the only restaurant on this list that makes their mango sticky rice boxes in advance.

 For the 160 THB they charge (the most expensive on this list), we expect a bit of service and fresh ingredients from “Bangkok’s best mango sticky rice” vendor.
 We guess prices have gone up and quality downhill due to their fame and fortune.
 Overall, you’re better of trying any of the other recommendations on this mango sticky rice in Bangkok list.
 If you’re looking for a restaurant in the Thonglor area, then we recommend Je Meaw, which is better quality, cheaper and just a stone’s throw from Mae Varee.
+For more information about this restaurant, such as opening times, location, menu and TopTravelFoods users opinions can be found on the TopTravelFoods review page of Mae Varee.

 Bangkok's most famous Mango Sticky Rice (160 THB)

-Front of Mae Varee
+The front of Mae Varee